 "Four Legs to Stand On - Act 2" premieres at the Drama in the Dunes event hosted with Lt.
 Gov. Dan McKee.

 Rhode Island’s Department of Behavioral Healthcare, Developmental Disabilities, and Hospitals funds a tour of Act 2 to all colleges and universities in Rhode Island.

 Ana Bess Moyer Bell and actor Paul Kandarian and son work with Health Story Collective and Harvard Medical School to create new show about veterans and recovery based on Paul’s own story called "Resurfacing."

 "Resurfacing" goes on tour to Veterans hospitals and Veteran recovery conferences.

 2nd Act hits the ground running!
-2nd Act hosts two Golden Hours to announce the merger and to facilitate a discussion with the production team about cultural competency/diversity/equity/inclusion, 2nd Act's content change and our trauma-informed theatre.
+2nd Act hosts two events to announce the merger and to facilitate a discussion with the production team about cultural competency/diversity/equity/inclusion, 2nd Act's content change and our trauma-informed theatre.
 Newly workshopped performances of "I'll Never Do That" and "Four Legs to Stand On" are performed at high schools, hospitals and community centers both in-person and virtually.

 2nd Act's first films are licensed by the Alcohol, Drug Addiction and Mental Health Services (ADAMHS) Board of Cuyahoga County as part of our organization's harm reduction campaign, and a contract to create new films is signed.

 The merger combined two rosters of partners, two small staffs and two growing slates of programs under one administration.
 This streamlined operating costs while serving an even greater number of people and addressing an ever greater need.
 The creation of 2nd Act united expertise and artistry at the intersection of public health and theatre.
 This is the kind of connection that produces a creative evolution.
 These times require no less, and we can’t wait to begin.